CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 - data/ - Global data accessible across the project.
 Fill out client.json before you begin.
 Just import this data at the top of a file you want to include it.
 - assets/ - Non-HTML files.
 Images, scripts and styles.
-- content/ - Data to render pages from, such as the blog.
 - \_redirects - To configure redirects.
 Read more on <a href="https://docs.netlify.com/routing/redirects/">Netlify</a>
 - index.astro - Home page
 - robots.txt - Instructions for site crawlers.
 Learn more, and generate your own, <a href="https://en.ryte.com/free-tools/robots-txt-generator/">here</a>